allenai/dolma3/procedures/decontamination/README.md

 2. **Detection**: Training documents are sampled periodically for n-gram matches.
 When a match is found, the algorithm expands bidirectionally to identify the full contaminated span.

 3. **Scoring**: Contamination is scored using IDF-weighted n-gram overlap, with adaptive weighting across question (highest priority), answer, and passage components when present.

+For instances ≥ 50 tokens (cumulative of question/answer/passage), a perfect question match (IDF overlap score 1.0) alone is sufficient for contamination detection in question-only scenarios.
+But when answers or passages are present, they serve as supporting evidence of contamination, allowing for more imperfect question matches to still exceed the 0.8 threshold.
+Below 50 tokens, the system demands increasingly perfect matches as length decreases (reaching 1.0 requirement at ≤20 tokens), making even high-quality matches insufficient without near-perfect alignment of all available components.
+See [SIMPLE documentation](https://github.com/allenai/decon/blob/main/doc/simple.md) for more details.

 Documents exceeding the contamination threshold are flagged for removal.

 For example, given a training document:
 ```